dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 #### Non-readonly fixed-size buffers

-In a member access of the form `E.I`, if `E` is of a struct type and a member lookup of `I` in that struct type identifies an instance fixed-size member, then `E.I` is evaluated and classified as follows:
+In a member access of the form `E.I`, if `E` is of a struct type and a member lookup of `I` in that struct type identifies a non-readonly instance fixed-size member, then `E.I` is evaluated and classified as follows:

 - If `E` is classified as a value, the result of the expression is classified as a value of type `System.ReadOnlySpan<S>`, where S is the element type of `I`.